swiftlang/swift-sdk-generator/README.md

 swift experimental-sdk list
 ```

-The output will either state that no Swift SDKs are available, or produce a list of those you previously had
-installed, in case you've used the `swift experimental-sdk install` command before.
+The output will either state that no Swift SDKs are available, or produce a list of those you previously had installed, in case you've used the `swift experimental-sdk install` command before.

 ### macOS Requirements

-The generator depends on the `xz` utility for more efficient downloading of package lists for Ubuntu.
-This is optional, but can be installed via the included `Brewfile`:
+The generator depends on the following dependencies to be installed on macOS:

+- `xz`: used for more efficient downloading of package lists for Ubuntu.
+If `xz` is not found, the generator will fallback on `gzip`.
+- `cmake` and `ninja`: required for building LLVM native for versions of Swift before 6.0.
+- `zstd`: required to decompress certain downloaded artifacts that use [Zstandard](https://github.com/facebook/zstd) compression.

+These dependencies can be installed from the `Brewfile`:

 ```bash
 brew bundle install
 ```

-If `xz` is not found, the generator will fallback on `gzip`.

 ## Supported platforms and minimum versions